 In June 2002, the fifteenth session of the Intergovernmental Council of the International Hydrological Programme welcomed the proposal of creating an international centre on qanats in Yazd, Islamic Republic of Iran, recognizing the potential role of the Centre in raising awareness and helping the preservation of this admirable historical heritage.
 In fulfilment of the recommendations of the fifteenth session of the International Hydrological Programme (IHP) Intergovernmental Council, a UNESCO mission was undertaken to Iran by the Secretary of IHP, followed by a mission undertaken by the Director of the UNESCO Office in Tehran to discuss the centre with the Iranian authorities and assess the prevailing conditions for the creation of the Centre.
 Their conclusions were extremely positive.

 Credits: Remmelt Lukkien, director ; Y. Wessels, director ; Reza Ardakamian, director ; Iran.
-Ministry of Energy, publisher.
-UNESCO, producer.
+Ministry of Energy, producer.
+UNESCO, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9